RcrofM/LainKernel/docs/README.md

 ## Usage

-Once booted, you'll see the SecureOS welcome screen.
+Once booted, you'll see the LainKernel welcome screen.
 The kernel provides an interactive shell with the following commands:

 - `help` - Display available commands
 - `clear` - Clear the screen